- Start date: September

 The Network aims to foster knowledge sharing, facilitate discussion and enable networking opportunities with the very best business professional in industry.
 Every year the Network organises Glasgow Business Summit, which is the first-ever student-led business conference in Scotland and brings together students with leading businesses from across the UK.

 Learning & teaching

-For students whose first language is not English, more information about the English language requirements for studying at Strathclyde can be found here.
+Students whose first language is not English must have a minimum of 6.5 IELTS score, with no individual score lower than 5.5.
+Get more information about the English language requirements for studying at Strathclyde.

 Pre-Masters preparation course

-The Pre-Masters Programme is a preparation course for international students (non EU/UK) who do not meet the entry requirements for a Masters degree at the University of Strathclyde.
-The Pre-Masters programme provides progression to a number of degree options
+The Pre-Masters Programme is a preparation course held at the University of Strathclyde International Study Centre, for international students (non EU/UK) who do not meet the academic entry requirements for a Masters degree at University of Strathclyde.
+The Pre-Masters programme provides progression to a number of degree options.

 Fees & funding

-All fees quoted are per academic year unless stated otherwise.
+All fees quoted are for full-time courses and per academic year unless stated otherwise.